 BT has minimal memory requirements.
-During the search it only keeps a single solution path, and discards all information for the explored and abandoned parts of the search space.
-Its space complexity is O(d), where d - the distance from the initial state to the solution (measured in the number of the operator steps).
-The space complexity is the same for the best case, average case, and worst case.
+During the search it only keeps a single solution path (along with some context for each element of the path).
+Its space complexity of the average case is O(d), where d - the distance from the initial state to the solution (measured in the number of the operator steps).

-The time complexity is much worse, but critically depends on how lucky the search is.
-In the worst case scenario the BT algorithm may visit all the states in the space before finding the solution.
-And even the average case has exponential $O(b^d)$ time complexity.
+The time complexity is worse.
+In the worst case the BT algorithm may visit all the states in the space before finding the solution.
+However, it permits one to apply a strategy - informed or blind - by appropriately sorting the operator list during its creation.

-But perhaps the most important problem with the BT algorithm is that it might not find a solution, even if one exists.
-If the state space is infinite, the algorithm may execute an action leading to an infinite subspace which contains no solution.
+Another important problem with the BT algorithm is that it does not guarantee to find a solution, even if it exists.
+If the state space is infinite, the algorithm may select an operator at some point which leads to a subtree of the whole search tree which is infinite but contains no solution states.
 In this case, the algorithm will never backtrack from the wrong operator choice, and keep searching forever.